Find Repair Help by searching, selecting categories, or clicking on the "View Bike Diagram" button (Tablet or Desktop).

 This article will discuss the service of the PFP-6 Home Mechanic Floor Pump and the PFP-3 Floor Pump (both discontinued).

 This article will discuss the service of the PFP-4 and PFP-2 Professional Floor Pump (both discontinued).

 This article will review the replacement of the pulling caliper finger part #1193-2 on the CBP-3.
 Bearings and cranks that are seized in place may exceed the strength of the caliper and this may cause the caliper to fail.

-This article will review replacement jaw clamp covers.
-There are several clamp covers available depending upon the model and generation of your stand.
-It is best to inspect your clamp and then compare to the clamp covers here.
-All jaw covers come as a pair.
-Jaw covers are listed here in reverse numerical order.
+This article will review the replacement jaw covers available for Park Tool repair stands.
+There are several jaw covers available depending upon the model and generation of your stand.
+It is best to inspect your clamp and then compare it to the jaw covers here.
+All jaw covers come as a complete pair with fasteners if applicable.